devdiegocardoso/devdiegocardoso/README.md

 - 👋 Hi, I’m @devdiegocardoso
-- 👀 I’m interested in Python and Data Science
+- 👀 I’m interested in Python and Data Engineering
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning German and Camel
-- 💞️ I’m looking to collaborate on Python and Data Science Projects
+- 💞️ I’m looking to collaborate on Python and Data Engineering Projects
 - 📫 How to reach me:

 e-mail: dev.diegocardoso@outlook.com